TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/5-modeling-the-class-hierarchy.rst

    // …

 In the section `ctrl` the type field `record_type` is configured as selection list.
-With this the desired domain object respectively the class name can be choosen.
+With this the desired domain object respectively the class name can be chosen.
 This impacts the display of the form fields.
 In the section `types` for every *Record Type* (in our case the class name) the fields to be displayed are defined; when the *Record Type* changes the new set of form fields are displayed after a confirmation by TYPO3.